Chirag-ahir/JAVA-All-Basic/README.md

   What is main thread?<br>
   The Main thread in Java is the one that begins executing when the program starts.

+  What is yield method in thread?<br>
+  A yield() method is a static method of Thread class and it can stop the currently executing thread and will give a chance to other waiting threads of the same priority.

 What is Java inner class?<br>
 inner class or nested class is a class that is declared entirely within the body of another class or interface.
 There are basically four types of inner classes in java<br>
   1. Member inner class: class inside class<br>